thechibuikem/Claude-Helpers/makeItClick.md

     Reduce the entire concept to a few rules I can remember.

 ## Most important requirement
+Don't make it extremely long, meant to be something I can go through in 1 - 2 mins

 I don't want an explanation that is merely technically correct.